-- information on the parties (i.e. investor and target) and (i) their representatives; - a description of the business activities of the parties (ii) including information regarding its telecommunications services and networks and the jurisdiction of the activities: - (iii) information on the proposed acquisition of control, including the participating interests of the shareholders, the control structure after the acquisition, the transaction value, the financial institutions involved in the transaction and the economic motives of the transactions: and - (iv) all relevant facts and circumstances that may have a role in the assessment of the transactions, such as ties with foreign governments, financial, fiscal and criminal information as well as information of other authorities (including foreign) on the investor and target.
+- (i) information on the parties (i.e. investor and target) and their representatives; - description of the business activities of the parties including information regarding its telecommunications services and networks and the jurisdiction of the activities; - (iii) information on the proposed acquisition of control, including the participating interests of the shareholders, the control structure after the acquisition, the transaction value, the financial institutions involved in the transaction and the economic motives of the transactions; and - (iv) all relevant facts and circumstances that may have a role in the assessment of the transactions, such as ties with foreign governments, financial, fiscal and criminal information as well as information of other authorities (including foreign) on the investor and target.

-The Decree on the security test for investments, mergers and acquisitions (please refer to question 2.1) specifies that the following information must be included in the notification:
+The draft order in council (please refer to question 2.1) specifies, that the following information must be included in the notification:

-- information on the notifying parties and their (a) representatives; - (b) information regarding the proposed acquisition, increase or acquisition of significant influence or change of control; - information on the ownership structure and ownership (c) relations of the notifying parties; - (d) information on the products and services that the notifying parties offer; - (e) the country in which the head office of the acquirer is situated; - an overview of the legal entities, legal forms and statu-(f) tory seat of the legal entities of the acquirer; and - other information necessary for the assessment referred (g) to in section 3.5 of the Vifo Act (i.e. the assessment of the risks, please refer to question 4.3).
+- (a) information on the notifying parties and their representatives; - (b) information regarding the proposed acquisition, increase or acquisition of significant influence or change of control; - (c) information on the ownership structure and ownership relations of the notifying parties; - (d) information on the products and services that the notifying parties offer; - (e) the country in which the head office of the acquirer is situated; - (f) an overview of the legal entities, legal forms and statutory seat of the legal entities of the acquirer; and - (g) other information necessary for the assessment referred to in section 3.5 of the ISB (i.e. the assessment of the risks, please refer to question 4.3).

-3.8 What are the risks of not notifying?
-Are there any sanctions for not notifying (fines, criminal liability, invalidity or unwinding of the transaction, etc.) and what is the current practice of the authorities?
+3.8 Are there any sanctions for not filing (fines, criminal liability, invalidity or unwinding of the transaction, etc.) and what is the current practice of the authorities?